pawxed/Rotten-Apple/README.md

 # Rotten-Apple

 #### THIS TWEAK IS DANGEROUSLY HARMFUL AND COULD POTENTIALLY BOOTLOOPS YOUR IDEVICES IF YOU DON'T KNOW WHAT YOU'RE DOING

+Also pls recompile the tweak urself, i just made a changes to the tweak.xm since i forgot to include changing the ownership and the group, the release below sometimes work sometimes doesn't

 I'm NOT responsible for your job applications from getting deleted in your iDevices.